-Complex of recording studios located in London in the Chiswick district in the former tram power plant building “Powerhouse” from 1901 (used until around 1920).
+Complex of recording studios located in Londons Chiswick district in the former tram power plant building “Powerhouse” from 1901 (used until around 1920).

 Metropolis was created by Gary Langan, Carey Taylor and Karin Clayton.
 It was opened in May 1989 and currently has other owners.

-The building houses 5 recording studios, since 1993 there is a separate mastering department.
+The building houses five recording studios, and since 1993 there has been a separate mastering department.

-Videoclip for the Queen song Headlong was recorded in the building (23th November 1990) and shots from the outside of the building were used in the Innuendo videoclip.
+The videoclip for the Queen song Headlong was recorded in the building (on 23th November 1990) and shots from the outside of the building were used in the Innuendo videoclip.

-Queen’s photo session of the end of November 1990 took place in Metropolis.
+Queen’s photo session at the end of November 1990 took place in Metropolis.

 address: 70 Chiswick High Rd, Chiswick, London W4 1SY